alexdino626/SpiderMan-WebGame/README.md

 ### Submission

 - Open a PR, as you normally would, against the parent repository.
-- Be sure to add a screenshot to the PR.
+- Be sure to add screenshot(s) to the PR.
-  - For MacOS, you can use cmd + shift + 4 to open the screenshot tool.
-Draw a box around the screen.
-The screenshot will be saved to the Desktop.
-  - For Windows, use the "Snip & Sketch" tool that is provided with Win 10, or "Print Screen" if you are on an earlier version of Windows.
 - Deploy the project to Netlify
   - View this guide: https://docs.google.com/document/d/1J7ff9h77RMrQadgCM54eziW_Rj5_PAHYpQHYjf2ojZU/edit?usp=sharing